SAP/spartacus-docs/_pages/install/integrations/cybersource-integration.md

 export class CybersourceCheckoutModule {}
 ```

+_Note:_

-_Note_ If your checkout process has been heavily customized, you might also have to override other members of Spartacus, including the checkout process steps and orchestration.
-More information about this [here](#extending-checkout).
+If your checkout process has been heavily customized, you might also have to override other members of Spartacus, including the checkout process steps and orchestration.

+More information about extending the checkotu process [here](#extending-checkout).